giabaio/giabaio.github.io/README.md

 ## ISPOR short-course "An introduction to R" (June 2021)
-Materials for the 2021 ISPOR short course entitled 'Health Economic Modeling in R: A Hands-on Introduction'
+Materials for the 2021 ISPOR short course entitled 'Health Economic Modeling in R: A Hands-on Introduction'.

 - [Advanced R](advanced)
 - [BCEA](bcea)